AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/vcore/03_Overview_Azure_OpenAI/README.md

-# Overview of Azure OpenAI and Foundry Tools
+# Overview of Azure OpenAI in Foundry Models and Foundry Tools

 Azure OpenAI is a collaboration between Microsoft Azure and OpenAI, a leading research organization in artificial intelligence.
 It is a cloud-based platform that enables developers and data scientists to build and deploy AI models quickly and easily.